Skip to content

 FAQ

-Why do I get logged out after 7 days?
+Why do I get signed out after 7 days?

 Security.
 Short-lived sessions reduce the risk if someone gains access to your device or if a session token is compromised.

-The 7-day limit is a security measure and cannot be extended.
-However, you can use refresh tokens (developers) to seamlessly extend sessions up to 30 days.
+The 7-day SSO limit is a security measure and cannot be extended.
+Apps can use refresh tokens to keep API access alive for up to 30 days without re-prompting you.

-I was logged out before 7 days.
+I was signed out before 7 days.
 Why?

 What if I lose access to my session?